szymooneq/Apple-E-Commerce-Store/README.md

 VITE_STRAPI_SERVER_URL = YOUR_STRAPI_SERVER_URL
 ```

-**Don't forget to add the enviroment variables to your deployment services!**
+**Don't forget to add the environment variables to your deployment services!**